nevsnode/gordon/README.md

 This will initiate the execution of the configured `Script` for the task `update_something` with the first parameter beeing `1234`.

-Assuming your task is configured with `"Script": "/path/to/do_something.sh"`, Goophry will execute this:
+Assuming your task is configured with `"Script": "/path/to/do_something.sh"`, Gordon will execute this:
 ```
 /path/to/do_something.sh 1234
 ```